S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 Requesting several service tickets is not automatically malicious.

-Potential benign causes may include:
+Potential benign causes include:

-* Administrative scripts that contact several services
+* Administrative scripts that connect to several services
-* Management or monitoring platforms
+* Monitoring and management platforms
-* Service-discovery activity
+* Service-discovery processes
-* Authentication workflows involving several SPNs
+* Applications that authenticate to multiple back-end services
-* Accounts that legitimately interact with many services
+* Accounts that legitimately interact with many SPNs
-* Lab, development, or vulnerability-assessment tools
+* Authorized security testing

 Before using this detection outside the lab, I would baseline:

 * The normal number of distinct services requested by each account
-* Accounts that routinely request large numbers of tickets
+* Accounts that routinely request high ticket volume
+* Expected source systems
 * Expected service names
-* Expected source systems
 * Normal encryption types
-* Time-of-day patterns
 * Differences between human, machine, and service accounts

-Possible tuning approaches include:

-* Maintaining a reviewed list of known high-volume requesting accounts
-* Separating human and machine-account baselines
+* Time-of-day and scheduled-task patterns
-* Increasing risk when RC4 is unusual in the environment
-* Increasing risk when the requesting account has not previously contacted the services
-* Correlating the requests with endpoint or network activity from the same source
-* Alerting separately on access to especially privileged service accounts

-Allowlisting should be narrow and evidence-based.
-Excluding an account solely because it often generates high ticket volume could hide abuse if that account is later compromised.
+I would avoid broadly allowlisting a high-volume account solely because the behavior is common.
+If that account were compromised, the exclusion could hide malicious ticket requests.

+Any allowlist should be narrow, documented, and regularly reviewed.

 ---

 ## Limitations

-This lab detection does not identify every possible Kerberoasting attempt.

-### Low-volume requests
+### Low-volume targeting

-An attacker requesting only one or two high-value service tickets may remain below the threshold.
+An attacker may request only one or two high-value service tickets and remain below the threshold.

-### Slow activity
+### Slow Kerberoasting

-An attacker can distribute requests over a longer period to avoid creating a visible burst.
+An attacker can distribute the requests over a longer period to avoid producing an obvious burst.

 ### Fixed time buckets

-The use of one-hour `bin` buckets can split related requests across the boundary between two buckets.
+The one-hour `bin` command creates fixed buckets.
+Related events near the boundary between two buckets may be separated.

-A production detection would need a carefully defined schedule and may benefit from a rolling rather than fixed window.

-### Threshold specificity
+### Lab-specific threshold

-The `TicketRequestedCount > 5` threshold comes from a small lab environment.
+The threshold of more than five distinct services was selected from a small lab environment.
 A production domain may have very different normal behavior.

-### Encryption-type differences

-Requiring only RC4 would miss AES Kerberoasting.
-Requiring only AES would miss RC4 Kerberoasting.

-Encryption type is therefore retained as context rather than treated as a universal requirement.
+### Encryption type is not definitive

+RC4 may increase suspicion, but AES tickets can also be Kerberoasted.
+Neither encryption type proves or disproves malicious activity by itself.

-### Telemetry dependency
+### Telemetry dependencies

-The host-side detection depends on the domain controller generating and collecting Event ID 4769.
+The host-side detection depends on Event ID 4769 being generated, collected, parsed, and retained.

-The network-side view depends on having visibility into the Kerberos traffic and correctly parsed Zeek telemetry.
+The network-side investigation depends on visibility into the Kerberos traffic and correctly parsed Zeek telemetry.

-### Attacker account context

-The requesting account shown in the event is not necessarily the final target of the investigation.
-It may be a legitimate account whose credentials have already been compromised.
+### Representative execution

+I authenticated to `GetUserSPNs.py` as the domain Administrator because the goal of the lab was to generate representative telemetry.

+This execution did not demonstrate the complete attack path beginning with a compromised low-privileged user.
+It successfully demonstrated the ticket-requesting, detection, network-correlation, and offline-cracking stages.

 ---